Geeks in Phoenix

 Protect your computer with your router when working from home

 This security tip may or may not affect you.
-If you lease your router from your Internet Service Provider (ISP), then this topic is not relevant to you.
-If you own your router, then this will be of interest to you.
+If you lease your router from your Internet Service Provider (ISP), this topic is irrelevant to you.
+If you own your router, this will be of interest to you.

 Home Internet routers have always been a target for the bad guys.
-There are two reasons for that: First is the fact that home users don't usually change the default administrative passwords.
-Luckily, a few years ago, router manufacturers started to install complicated default passwords.
+There are two reasons for that: First is the fact that home users usually keep the default administrator password the same.
+Luckily, router manufacturers started installing complicated default passwords a few years ago.

-The second reason is that once people set up their routers, they have a tendency not to think about them anymore until something goes wrong.
-Its as I like to call it, the set it and forget it syndrome.
+The second reason is that once people set up their routers, they tend not to think about them anymore until something goes wrong.
+As I like to call it, the set it and forget it syndrome.

 Just like I discussed updating software earlier in this article, your router also has software that gets updated.
-It is called firmware, and it is the operating system for your router.
+It is called firmware, the operating system for your router.
 Think of it as what Windows is to your computer; the firmware is to your router.

-Now the problem is that the firmware in your router does not get automatically updated.
+The problem is that your router's firmware is not automatically updated.
 You have to do this manually.
-And sometimes it can be kind of hard to determine what version of firmware your router is running, if there is an updated version of firmware for your router and how to go about upgrading the firmware of your router.
+Sometimes, it can be hard to determine what version of firmware your router is running, if there is an updated version of firmware for your router, and how to upgrade the firmware of your router.

-The first place to start is to log into your router and find out what version of firmware it is running.
+The first step is to log into your router and find out what version of firmware it is running.
 It is usually listed right on the first screen.
 From there, you go to the manufacturer's website and find the product page for your router.
 What you are going to need is the manual for your router.

 An effortless way to find it is by just searching on Google.
-Just search for manufacturer model manual, and the product page for your router should be in the top three (3) results.
-Once you have the manual, you can search it for Firmware Update, and it should explain where to go inside of your router to look for and upload a new version of the firmware.
+Search for the manufacturer model manual, and the product page for your router should be in the top three (3) results.
+Once you have the manual, you can search it for Firmware Update, and it should explain where to go inside your router to look for and upload a new version of the firmware.

-Now that we have looked at the firmware of the router, let's take a look at the security of your router.
-The bad guys regularly scan an ISP's range of IP (Internet Protocol) addresses looking for open ports to attack.
+Now that we have looked at the router's firmware let's look at your router's security.
+The bad guys regularly scan an ISP's range of IP (Internet Protocol) addresses, looking for open ports to attack.
 An IP address is a unique string of numbers that identifies each device on the Internet.

-We now want to check and see if your router has any open ports that can be used by the bad guys to gain access to your router or any of the devices inside your network.
-For this, we want to do an unintrusive scan of all of the service ports on your router.
+We now want to check and see if your router has any open ports that the bad guys can use to access your router or any of the devices inside your network.
+For this, we want to do an unintrusive scan of your router's service ports.

 Gibson Research Corporation has a fantastic tool for doing this called ShieldsUp!.
 Just go over to the website, and under the Services pull-down, you will find ShieldsUp.